SAMKE-glitch/react_todo_app/README.md

 ```

 ## **License**
 This project is licensed under the MIT License.
-See the [License](license) file for details.
+See the [LICENSE](license) file for details.

 ## **Acknowledgments**
 - **React:** For making UI development more manageable and efficient.